robperc/BananaPeels/README.md

   --user NAME           Shortname of user configured admin account on VM.
   --password PASSWORD   Password for admin account on VM --only SomePkg-x.x.x [SomePkg-x.x.x ...]
-                        Optionally specify name-vers of pkgs to test.
+                        Optionally specify name-vers of packages to test.
 ```